After years of building navigation menus, below are what we have learned:

 Bricks builder doesn’t support an all-in-one element.
 It is against Bricks’ methodology.

 You may think of the Nav (Nestable) element.
-It works because the Off-Canvas layout is simple.
+It works because the Off-Canvas layout is pretty simple.

 2. Doesn’t work with advanced menu layouts